fedora-copr/copr/doc/seeddb.rst

 .. _seeddb:

-Populate DB with pruduction data
+Populate DB with production data
 ================================

 While setting your local development environment, you might want to